An Overview of Emergent Order in Far-from-equilibrium Driven Systems: From Kuramoto Oscillators to Rayleigh-B\'enard Convection: Results

 In Figure~\ref{fig2}, we plot the scaled standard deviation of the intrinsic variable and emergent order as a function of time for the Kuramoto system and the Rayleigh-B{\'e}nard convection.
 The intrinsic variable in the Kuramoto system is the angular frequency of the oscillators ($\omega_i$) which collapses to a common frequency ($\Omega$) as the system achieves synchronization.
 Similarly, in the Rayleigh-B{\'e}nard system spatially-averaged temperature ($\langle T(t)\rangle$) plays the same role.
 As the system approaches a steady-state, $\langle T(t)\rangle\rightarrow\langle T_\infty\rangle$, where $\langle T_\infty\rangle$ is the spatially-averaged steady-state temperature of the system.
 In Figure~\ref{fig2}a, we plot the scaled standard deviation for the Kuramoto model as a function of time for two values of the coupling strength, $\kappa = 1.5$ and $\kappa = 2$.
 It is evident from the theory and the plot in Figure~\ref{fig2}e that order ($R$, defined in Equation~\ref{eqn5}) emerges faster in the case of higher coupling strength.
 At time-step, $t=100$ one can observe that atleast more than half of the oscillators present in the system are synchronized (from Figure~\ref{fig2}e) and therefore one observes a sharp decline in the scaled standard deviation plot in Figure~\ref{fig2}a.
 Later one can notice that as $t\geq110$ there is a sudden spike in the standard deviation as order increases further.
 The reason for this could be attributed to a mixture of synchronized and unsynchronized oscillators as $R<1$.
 As time progresses, the natural frequencies of all the oscillators approach closer to mean-field common frequency.
 However, due to their equally random phase orientations, some of the oscillators reach the common frequency and lock themselves in that state earlier than the other.
 A situation like this although reduces the standard deviation when compared to the randomized initial state it however increases the standard deviation at an instant when these two groups of oscillators start oscillating simultaneously, one with low fluctuations and the other with higher fluctuations.
 As one would expect, this scenario appears to last longer in the case of lower coupling strength among the oscillators because of more unsynchronized oscillators than synchronized ones at any given instant in time.
-Following our results from the Kuramoto system we look at the Rayleigh-B{\'e}nard convection in the remaining panels of Figure~\ref{fig2}.
-In our experiments we use three fluid samples: silicone oil, glycerol and glycerol-water mixture ($1:4$ and $1:2$ by volume).
-The three fluid samples allow us to explore a wide range of Rayleigh numbers.
-There is no well-defined order parameter in a Rayleigh-B{\'e}nard system, therefore we define one based on the thermal profile at steady-state as,